NBISweden/Rcourse/vt17/exercise/Vectors.md

 should be found in R, use the function `help.search()` or use google to try and identify the name of the command.

+Try to see if you can use google to find the R command that returns the minumu value in a vector.

 # Exercise: Creating and working with vectors<a id="orgheadline7"></a>

-In all exercises on this course it is important that you prior to running the commands in R, try to figure out what you expect the result to be.
-You should then verify that this will indeed be the result by running the command in an R session.
-In case there is a discrepency between your expectations and the actual output make sure you understand why before you move forward.
-If you can not figure out howto, or which command to run you can click the key to reveal example code including expected output.
-Also note that in many cases there multiple solutions that solve the problem equally well.
+As with yesterdays exercises it is important that you prior to running the commands ponder about the output expected.
+In addition asking your fellow course participants (and the TAs) is often a good way to formulate your thinking around problems.

 ## Create and modify vectors<a id="orgheadline5"></a>

 Open R-studio and create two numeric vectors named x and y that are of equal length.
 Use these vectors to answer the questions below.

 :computer: **Create vectors**
 <details>
 <summary>:key: Click to see example R code to generate vectors</summary>
 <pre>
 x <- c(2, 4 ,7)
 y <- c(1, 5, 11)
 </pre>
 </details>
 <br>